Mexico–United States border wall: Effectiveness

-Divided American Indian land
+Divided Indigenous land

 Tribal lands of three American Indian reservations are divided by a proposed border fence.

 On January 27, 2008, a Native American (Indian) human rights delegation in the United States, which included Margo Tamez (Lipan Apache-Jumano Apache) and Teresa Leal (Opata-Mayo) reported the removal of the official International Boundary obelisks of 1848 by the U.S. Department of Homeland Security in the Las Mariposas, Sonora-Arizona sector of the Mexico–U.S. border.
 The obelisks were moved southward approximately 20 m, onto the property of private landowners in Sonora, as part of the larger project of installing the 18 ft steel barrier wall.

 The proposed route for the border fence would divide the campus of the University of Texas at Brownsville into two parts, according to Antonio N. Zavaleta, a vice president of the university.
 There have been campus protests against the wall by students who feel it will harm their school.
 In August 2008, UT-Brownsville reached an agreement with the U.S. Department of Homeland Security for the university to construct a portion of the fence across and adjacent to its property.
 On August 20, 2008, the university sent out a request for bids for the construction of a 10 ft high barrier that incorporates technology security for its segment of the border fence project.
 The southern perimeter of the UT-Brownsville campus will be part of a laboratory for testing new security technology and infrastructure combinations.
 The border fence segment on the campus was substantially completed by December 2008.